Wintermute0110/retroarch-install/README.md

  4. If Retroarch is configured to use vulkan video driver and a OpenGL-only core is loaded, for example `mupen64plus_next_libretro.so`, Retroarch crashes with a **Segmentation fault**.

+ 5. A minimal `xorg.conf` with Section Device containing Identifier, Driver and VendorName is enough for Xorg to use the **intel** driver and not the **modesetting* driver.
+    Keep in mind that Debian recommends to use the modeseting driver.

+ 6. The **intel** driver seems to have better performance compared to the **modesetting** driver.

 ### Problems in Linux Debian/Ubuntu and Intel graphic cards

 XMB menu driver causes Retroarch to freeze.
 This freezing is rather random, sometimes happens,